Unit standard definitions and explanations

 Titles

-The title of a unit standard expresses the outcomes that someone who is credited with the unit standard has demonstrated they know and/or can do.
+The title of a unit standard describes the outcomes that someone credited with the unit standard has demonstrated they know, can do, or both.

-Performance criteria specify the critical evidence required to meet the outcomes.
-Collectively, performance criteria provide the standard against which outcomes are assessed.
+Performance criteria state the critical evidence to meet the outcomes.
+Together, performance criteria provide the standard that outcomes are assessed against.

-In relation to each outcome, the performance criteria will specify what is expected to have been done or demonstrated to a particular quality, quantity, level or standard.
+For each outcome, the performance criteria state what learners are expected to do or demonstrate to a particular quality, quantity, level or standard.

 Range statements

 Range statements may be included in unit standards.
-These ensure that the same factors are considered for assessment of each learner.
-Range statements are also used to clarify evidence requirements and/or assessment conditions.
+Range statements make sure that the same factors are considered for the assessment of each learner.

 Assessors should note the placement of range statements.